bonny2016/bus-holding-control/README.md

 ### Getting Started
 This project use PyTorch as machine learning framework and PTAN (https://github.com/Shmuma/ptan) as reinforcement learning base framework.
 Please refer to the "requirement.txt" file for my develop environemnt setup.

+NOTE: THE "requirement.txt" is NOT SUFFICENT, PLEASE INSTALL ANY OTHER LIBRARIES NECCESARRAY WHEN ENCOUNTER ERRORS

 ## Usage
 * To train a control model, execute the command:
   ```